dramenti/symmetry/README.md

 ##About

+A line of symmetry detector that finds a line of reflective symmetry in an image.
+Created as a final project for the CS39R Symmetry and Topology seminar in Spring 2016.

-A line of symmetry detector that (sort of) implements the reflection detection from this Computer Vision research paper:
+It implements the algorithm from this Computer Vision research paper:

 [Detecting Symmetry and Symmetric Constellations of Features] (http://www.cse.psu.edu/~yul11/CourseFall2006_files/loy_eccv2006.pdf) by Loy and Eklundh.
 ##To Run

 You need OpenCV, Matplotlib, and NumPy to run the script.